CodyNicholson/Frontend_Web_Development_Notes/Responsive_Web_Design_Fundamentals/settingTheViewport.md

 Setting the viewport width equal to the device width will mean that your webpage will only be as wide as your device screen

-The "inital scale equals 1" just means that the the webpage will display at 100% of the browsers width
+The "initial scale equals 1" just means that the the webpage will display at 100% of the browsers width